THE PRACTICUM AND PROFESSIONAL PORTFOLIO

-Application for the Practicum Capstone Course or Internship
+Application for the Practicum Capstone Course

-The LME Portfolio Process
+The LITE Portfolio Process

 The process for developing the professional portfolio begins with the Portfolio Planning Document (PPD) in the Practicum/Internship class.
 The PPD provides the framework for the Professional Portfolio and is aligned with professional standards.
-Evidence used in the PPD include papers, projects, and activities students complete in LME courses, and activities and projects students are engaged in as educational professionals.
+Evidence used in the PPD include papers, projects, and activities students complete in LITE courses, and activities and projects students are engaged in as educational professionals.
 Students are strongly advised to keep copies of all their coursework for inclusion in the Professional Portfolio.
 Templates and instructions for the PPD and Portfolio are listed below: